cesarl94/SpaceInvaders24/README.md

 [![VideoGameplay](RawContent/video_thumbnail.png)](https://youtu.be/685fZSb53ho)

-You can download the [latest playable version of this game here](https://drive.google.com/file/d/1vzxFHMdYkiYCXqNVAkuTV51b_oH3GZkf/view?usp=drive_link).
+You can download the [latest playable version of the game here](https://github.com/cesarl94/SpaceInvaders24/releases/tag/0.1.0) (Version 0.1.0)

 ---